syncfusion-content/flutter-docs/Flutter/datagrid/pull-to-refresh.md

 {% endhighlight %}
 {% endtabs %}

-Download demo application from [GitHub](https://github.com/SyncfusionExamples/how-to-customize-the-refresh-indicator-appearance-in-flutter-datatable-sfdatagrid).
+Download the demo application from [GitHub](https://github.com/SyncfusionExamples/how-to-customize-the-refresh-indicator-appearance-in-flutter-datatable-sfdatagrid).

 ![flutter datagrid shows customized refresh indicator](images/pull-to-refresh/flutter-datagrid-customized-pull-to-refresh-indicator.gif)

 ## Programmatic Pull to Refresh

-If you want to refresh data without showing a refresh indicator, you can pass `false` to the `showRefreshIndicator` optional parameter of [refresh](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGridState/refresh.html) method.
+If you want to refresh data without showing a refresh indicator, you can pass `false` to the `showRefreshIndicator` optional parameter of the [refresh](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGridState/refresh.html) method.
 By doing this, `DataGridSource.handleRefresh` method will be called without showing the `RefreshIndicator` in UI.

 {% tabs %}
 {% highlight Dart %}